abdisamadjoe/Hearline/README.md

 ## What is Hearline?

-Hearline is a free Chrome Extension that reads any webpage out loud while highlighting each sentence in real time.
+Hearline is a free Chrome Extension that reads any webpage out loud while highlighting each word in real time.
 Think of it like a karaoke cursor for the web.
 It was built for students, professionals, and anyone who learns better by listening.

 No account required.
 No subscription.
 No data sent anywhere.
 Ever.